No booking fees on the app

 Reading to Exeter train travel guide

-The train journey from Reading to Exeter combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from Reading, you can get to Exeter in just 1h 34m, making it an ideal and convenient choice for travelling between them.
+Taking the train from Reading to Exeter is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from Reading, you can arrive at Exeter in just 1h 34m, making it a quick and convenient option for travelling between these two places.

 Planning and booking